aritchie/blog/input/posts/shiny10.md

 The Road To 1.0
 ---
 TLDR;
 Its been a while since I blogged because I've really been digging in to finish up a lot of the core parts of Shiny.
 This has been such a fun OSS project to build.
 I remember when I was discussing this over a year ago with a couple of colleagues.
 Shiny had a horrid name when I first started called 'ACR Core'.
-The name Shiny came to me one night on twitter when I was making fun of people complaining about updating to the Android Support libraries right away and having issues.... shocking.... when people see new NuGets, they must update them regardless of if they need them or not.
+The name Shiny came to me one night on twitter when I was making fun of people complaining about updating to the latest Android Support libraries right away and having issues.... shocking.... when people see new NuGets, they must update them regardless of if they need them or not.
 "They must have their Shinies" (said in the voice of Golem from LOTR).
 The name stuck, but became more of an oxymoron because nothing in Shiny is what you see in your UI...
 EPIC!

-When I started doing the plugins, they were just one off pieces of code.
+When I started doing Xamarin plugins a few years ago, they were just one off pieces of code.
 The issue was that I always need some sort of persistence, permissions, settings, logging, etc.  It would also be a struggle to get people to wire things up properly for things to work.
 I needed a way that would force a bit structure, bring all of the components I needed to services, and bring the users services into a solid unit while also providing a testable end product.
 Thus Shiny had to become more of a framework than a plugin.
-The project intent was to create a simple way to create background services and work with some of the complex hardware on mobile devices (ie. BLE).
+The project intent is to create a simple way to create background services and work with some of the complex hardware on mobile devices (ie. BLE) while having a clean testing pattern and tie-in to your infrastructure.

 What's In The Release